Daily Words of God: Knowing God | Excerpt 9

 February 9, 2021

-Over the course of God’s work, from the beginning up until now, God has set out trials for every person—or you could say, every person who follows Him—and these trials come in different sizes.
-There are those who have experienced the trial of being rejected by their family; those who have experienced the trial of adverse environment; those who have experienced the trial of being arrested and tortured; those who have experienced the trial of being faced with a choice; and those who have faced the trials of money and status.
-Generally speaking, every one of you has faced all sorts of trials.
-Why does God work like that?
-Why does God treat everyone like that?
-What kind of result does He want to see?
-This is the important point of what I want to tell you: God wants to see whether this person is the type who is fearing God and shunning evil.
-What this means is that when God is giving you a trial, making you face up to some circumstance, He wants to test whether or not you are that person who fears God, that person who shuns evil.
-If someone is faced with the duty of safekeeping an offering, and they come into contact with God’s offering, then do you think this is something that God has arranged?
-No question!
-Everything you face is something God has arranged.
-When you’re faced with this matter, God will observe you in secret, watching how you choose, how you practice, what you’re thinking about.
-The end result is what God is most concerned with, since it’s the result that will allow Him to measure whether or not you have achieved God’s standard in this trial.
-However, when people are faced with some matter, they often don’t think about why they’re being faced with it, or the standard being demanded by God.
-They don’t think about what God wants to see of them, what He wants to obtain from them.
-When faced with this matter, this kind of person is only thinking: “This is something I’m faced with; I must be careful, not careless!
-No matter what, this is God’s offering and I can’t touch it.”
-This person believes that they can fulfill their responsibility possessing such a simplistic thinking.
-Would God be satisfied by the result of this trial?
-Or would He not be satisfied?
-You can discuss this.
-(If someone fears God in their heart, then when faced with the duty that allows them to contact God’s offering, they would consider just how easy it would be to offend God’s disposition, so they would be sure to proceed with caution.)
-Your response is on the right track, but it’s not quite there yet.
-Walking in God’s way is not about observing rules on the surface.
-Rather, it means that when you’re faced with a matter, first of all, you view it as a circumstance that has been arranged by God, a responsibility bestowed on you by Him, or something that He has entrusted to you, and that when you’re facing this matter, you should even view it as a trial from God.
-When facing this matter, you must have a standard, you must think that it has come from God.
-You must think about how to deal with this matter such that you can fulfill your responsibility, and be faithful to God; how to do it and not infuriate God, or offend His disposition.
-We just spoke about the safekeeping of offerings.
-This matter involves offerings, and it also involves your duty, your responsibility.
+Over the course of His work, ever since the beginning, God has set out trials for every person—or you could say, every person who follows Him—and these trials come in various sizes.
+There are those who have experienced the trial of being rejected by their families, those who have experienced the trial of adverse environments, those who have experienced the trial of being arrested and tortured, those who have experienced the trial of being faced with choices, and those who have faced the trials of money and status.
+Generally speaking, each of you has faced all manner of trials.
+Why does God work like this?
+Why does He treat everyone this way?
+What sort of result does He seek?
+Here is the point I wish to communicate to you: God wants to see whether or not this person is the type who fears Him and shuns evil.
+What this means is that when God is giving you a trial, and facing you with some circumstance or other, His intention is to test whether or not you are a person who fears Him and shuns evil.
+If someone is faced with the duty of safekeeping an offering, and this duty leads to coming into contact with God’s offering, would you say that this is something that God has arranged?
+It undoubtedly is!
+Everything you encounter is something that God has arranged.
+When you are faced with this matter, God will observe you in secret, watching what choices you make, how you practice, and what thoughts you have.
+What God cares about the most is the end result, since it is this result that will help Him to measure whether or not you have lived up to His standard in this particular trial.
+However, whenever people encounter a problem, they often do not think about why they are being faced with it, what standard God expects them to meet, what He wants to see in them or what He wishes to obtain from them.
+When faced with this problem, such people merely think, “This is something I’m faced with; I have to be careful, not careless!
+No matter what, this is God’s offering, and I can’t touch it.”
+Equipped with such simplistic thoughts, people believe that they have fulfilled their responsibilities.
+Would the result of this trial bring satisfaction to God or not?
+Go ahead and talk about it.
+(If people fear God in their hearts, then when faced with a duty that allows them to come in contact with God’s offering, they will consider just how easy it would be to offend God’s disposition, and that will make them be sure to proceed with caution.)
+Your response is on the right track, but it is not quite there yet.
+Walking in God’s way is not about observing superficial rules; rather, it means that when you are faced with a problem, you view it first and foremost as a situation that has been arranged by God, a responsibility He has bestowed upon you, or a task that He has entrusted to you.
+When facing this problem, you should even see it as a trial God has put to you.
+When you encounter this problem, you must have a standard in your heart, and you must think that this matter has come from God.
+You must think about how to deal with it in such a way that you can fulfill your responsibility while remaining loyal to God, as well as how to do it without infuriating Him or offending His disposition.
+A moment ago we spoke about the safekeeping of offerings.
+This matter involves offerings, and it also touches upon your duty and your responsibility.
 You are duty-bound to this responsibility.
-Yet when you’re faced with this matter, is there any temptation?
+However, when faced with this problem, is there any temptation?
 There is!
 Where does this temptation come from?
-This temptation comes from Satan, and it also comes from man’s evil, corrupt disposition.
-Since there’s temptation, this involves standing testimony; standing testimony is also your responsibility and duty.
-Some people say: “This is such a small matter; is it really necessary to make a big deal out of it?”
-Yes it is!
-Because in order to walk in God’s way, we cannot let go of anything to do with ourselves, or anything that happens around us, even the little things.
-No matter whether we think we should pay attention to it or not, as long as any matter is facing us we should not let it go.
-All of it should be viewed as God’s test for us.
-How’s this kind of attitude?
-If you have this kind of attitude, then it confirms one fact: Your heart fears God, and your heart is willing to shun evil.
-If you have this desire to satisfy God, then what you put into practice isn’t far from the standard of fearing God and shunning evil.
+This temptation comes from Satan, and it also comes from humans’ evil, corrupt dispositions.
+Given that there is temptation, this issue involves standing the testimony that people ought to stand, which is also your responsibility and duty.
+Some people say, “This is such a minor matter; is it really necessary to make such a big deal out of it?”
+Yes, it is!
+This is because in order to keep to God’s way, we cannot let go of anything that happens either to us or around us, even the little things; whether we think we should pay attention to it or not, as long as any matter is facing us, we must not let it go.
+All things that happen should be viewed as tests God has given us.
+What do you think about this way of looking at things?
+If you have this kind of attitude, then it confirms one fact: Deep down, you fear God and are willing to shun evil.
+If you have this desire to satisfy God, then what you put into practice will not be far off meeting the standard of fearing God and shunning evil.

-There are often those who believe that the matters which aren’t paid much heed by people, the matters that aren’t usually mentioned—these are merely minor trifles, and they don’t have anything to do with putting truth into practice.
-When these people are faced with just such a matter, they don’t give it much thought and let it slide.
-But in actual fact, this matter is a lesson for which you should be studying, a lesson on how to fear God, on how to shun evil.
-Moreover, what you should be even more concerned about is knowing what God is doing when this matter arises to face you.
-God is right at your side, observing every one of your words and deeds, observing your actions, your mind changes—this is God’s work.
-Some people say: “Then why don’t I feel it?”
-You haven’t felt it because the way of fearing God and shunning evil hasn’t been your most important way to be adhered to.
-Therefore, you can’t feel the subtle work of God in man, which manifests itself according to people’s different thoughts and different actions.
-You’re a scatterbrain!
-What’s a big matter?
-What’s a small matter?
-All matters that involve walking in God’s way aren’t divided into big or small ones.
-Can you accept that?
+There are often those who believe that matters people do not pay much attention to and do not usually mention are but minor trifles that have nothing to do with putting the truth into practice.
+When faced with just such an issue, these people do not give it much thought, and then they let it slide.
+In actual fact, however, this matter was a lesson you should study—a lesson on how to fear God and how to shun evil.
+Moreover, what you should be even more concerned with is knowing what God is doing when this matter arises to face you.
+God is right by your side, observing your every word and action, and watching everything you do and what changes take place in your thoughts—this is God’s work.
+Some people ask, “If that’s true, then why haven’t I felt it?”
+You have not felt it because you have not adhered to the way of fearing God and shunning evil as your primary way; you therefore cannot sense the subtle work God does in people, which manifests itself according to people’s various thoughts and actions.
+You are a scatterbrain!
+What is a major matter?
+What is a minor matter?
+The matters that involve walking in God’s way are not divided between major or minor ones, they are all a big deal—can you accept that?
 (We can accept it.)
-In terms of everyday matters, there are some which people view as very big and significant, and others that are viewed as minor trifles.
-People often view these big matters as being the very important ones, and they consider them to be sent by God.
-However, over the course of these big matters playing out, owing to the immature stature of man, and owing to man’s poor caliber, man is often not up to God’s intentions, cannot obtain any revelations, and cannot acquire any actual knowledge that is of value.
-So far as the small matters are concerned, these are simply overlooked by man, left to slip away little by little.
-Thus, they have lost many opportunities to be examined before God, to be tested by Him.
-Should you always overlook these matters and circumstances that God arranges for you, what will this mean?
-It means that every day, even every moment, you’re always renouncing God’s perfection of you, and God’s leadership.
-Whenever God arranges a circumstance for you, He is watching in secret, looking upon your heart, looking upon your thoughts and considerations, looking at how you think, looking at how you will act.
-If you are a careless person—a person who has never been serious about God’s way, God’s word, or the truth—then you won’t be mindful, you won’t pay attention to that which God wants to complete, and that which God demands of you when He arranges circumstances for you.
-You also won’t know how these everyday matters relate to the truth or God’s intentions.
-After you face repeated circumstances and repeated trials like this, with God not seeing any achievements to your name, how will God proceed?
-After repeatedly facing trials, you don’t magnify God in your heart, and you don’t treat the circumstances God arranges for you as they are—as God’s trials or God’s tests.
-Rather you reject the opportunities that God bestows on you one after the other, and let them slip away time and time again.
-Is this not huge disobedience by man?
+In terms of everyday matters, there are some which people view as very major and significant, and others that are viewed as minor trifles.
+People often see these major matters as being very important, and they consider them to have been sent by God.
+However, as these major matters play out, due to people’s immature stature and because of their poor caliber, people are often not up to fulfilling God’s will, cannot obtain any revelations, and cannot acquire any actual knowledge that is of value.
+As far as minor matters are concerned, these are simply overlooked by people and left to slip away one bit at a time.
+As such, people have lost many opportunities to be examined before God and to be tested by Him.
+What does it mean if you always overlook the people, events, and objects, and situations that God has arranged for you?
+It means that every day, and even at every moment, you are constantly renouncing God’s perfection of you, as well as His leadership.
+Whenever God arranges a situation for you, He is watching in secret, looking upon your heart, observing your thoughts and deliberations, watching how you think, and waiting to see how you will act.
+If you are a careless person—one who has never been serious about God’s way, His words, or the truth—then you will not be mindful of or pay attention to what God wishes to complete or the requirements He expected you to meet when He arranged a certain environment for you.
+Neither will you know how the people, events, and objects that you encounter relate to the truth or God’s will.
+After you face repeated circumstances and repeated trials like this, with God not seeing any results in you, how will He proceed?
+After having repeatedly faced trials, you have not magnified God in your heart, nor have you seen the circumstances God arranged for you for what they are: trials and tests from God.
+Instead, one after the other, you have rejected the opportunities that God bestowed upon you, letting them slip away time and time again.
+Is this not extreme disobedience that people exhibit?
 (It is.)
-Will God be grieved because of this?
+Will God feel hurt because of this?
 (He will.)
-God won’t be grieved!
-Hearing Me speak like this has shocked you once more.
-After all, wasn’t it said earlier that God always grieves?
-God won’t be grieved?
-When will God be grieved then?
-Anyway, God will not be grieved by this situation.
-Then what’s God’s attitude toward the type of behavior outlined above?
-When people reject the trials, the tests, that God sends them, when they shirk from them, there’s only one attitude that God has toward these people.
+Wrong, God will not feel hurt!
+Hearing Me say such a thing has shocked you once more.
+You may be thinking: “Was it not said earlier that God always feels hurt?
+Will God not therefore feel hurt?
+When, then, does He feel hurt?”
+In short, God will not feel hurt in this situation.
+So, then, what is God’s attitude toward the type of behavior outlined above?
+When people reject the trials and tests that God sends them, and when they shirk from them, there is only one attitude that God has toward such people.
 What attitude is this?
-God spurns this kind of person from the bottom of His heart.
+God spurns this kind of person, from the bottom of His heart.
 There are two layers of meaning for the word “spurn.”
-How do I explain them?
-Deep down, the word carries connotations of loathing, of hate.
-And as for the second layer of meaning?
-That’s the part that implies giving up on something.
-You all know what “give up” means, correct?
-In short, spurn means God’s ultimate reaction and attitude toward those people who are behaving in such a way.
-It is extreme hatred toward them, disgust, and thus the decision to abandon them.
-This is God’s final decision toward a person who has never walked in God’s way, who has never feared God and shunned evil.
-Can all of you now see the importance of this saying I have spoken?
+How should I explain it from My point of view?
+Deep down, the word “spurn” carries connotations of loathing and hate.
+What about the other layer of its meaning?
+That is the part that implies giving up on something.
+You all know what “give up” means, right?
+In a nutshell, “spurn” is a word that represents God’s ultimate reaction and attitude toward those people who are behaving in such a way; it is extreme hatred toward them, and disgust, and, thus, it results in the decision to abandon them.
+This is God’s final decision toward a person who has never walked in God’s way and who has never feared God and shunned evil.
+Can all of you now see the importance of that saying I mentioned earlier?